-In high school, I communicated with boyfriends solely via house phone.
+In high school, I communicated with boyfriends solely via our house phone.
 Nights were spent driving by popular hangouts like the corner store, hoping to run into other kids.
 I couldn’t lie when I called home because my parents had caller ID.
-I got my first email account in college, and I purchased my first cell phone at 20.
+I got my first email account in college, and I purchased my first cell phone in my 20s.
 And watching Dawson’s Creek and Felicity were essential to my well-being.

 This paragraph takes me back, as it exactly describes my college experience: “We had cell phones in college, but they stayed in our glove boxes because they couldn’t do anything but call, and it cost so much we actually reserved them for emergencies.
-We used dialup.
+We used dial-up.
 Instant Messenger felt like the future had arrived, and we spent hours waiting to hear the noise of a door opening and closing, hoping that our crush had signed online.”

 My first cell phone plan cost a pile of diamonds and gold, and I never dared use it before 7:00 p.m.
-Texting was new and exciting but took a day and half to type out a sentence.
-Instant messenger was my lifeline and the primary form of communication with college friends and boyfriends.
+Texting was new and exciting but took a day and a half to type out a sentence.
+Instant Messenger was my lifeline and the primary form of communication with college friends and boyfriends.
 Nothing was more exciting then seeing a certain boy’s name turn bold on my computer screen, meaning he was now active.

 “We were the last kids to make it all the way to grown up without pervasive technology.
-We were the first twenty-somethings to learn how to use iPods and internet on our phones, how to text and online date.
+We were the first 20-somethings to learn how to use iPods and internet on our phones, how to text and online date.
 We straddle a gap, exist between two worlds, and have, in some ways, lived two separate lives instead of one.
 And that, I think, earns us our own title (at the very least).”

-I didn’t have my first smartphone until six years ago, which meant very few pictures of my first child ever made it online.
+I didn’t have my first smartphone until six years ago, which meant very few pictures of my first child ever made it into social media posts.
 When I moved to Wisconsin in 2006, I was 26 years old.
-I bought a giant book of maps and learned the city of Milwaukee and surrounding suburbs by getting lost, getting out my book of maps, finding where I was, and continuing on.
+I bought a giant book of maps and learned the city of Milwaukee and its surrounding suburbs by getting lost, getting out my book of maps, finding where I was, and continuing on.
 Now, a mere 11 years later, the thought of reading an actual map is hilarious to me.
-Um, hello Siri and Google maps?
+Um, hello Siri and Google Maps?

 Now, at 37, I continue to straddle the tech-free and tech-dependent worlds I’ve lived in.
 We only have one iPad in our house, and one TV (but it’s a smart TV).
 I still read real books with pages that I borrow from the library, but if I need to know how many teaspoons are in a tablespoon, I use my phone to find out (or call my mom).
-And my 8-year-old sometimes has to help me figure out the latest app society says I need.
+And my 8-year-old sometimes has to help me figure out the latest app or social media trend society says I need.

-PS – we were told this name came out way back in 2014!
-Here’s the original story for your reading enjoyment!
+P.S., we were told this name came out way back in 2014!
+Here’s the original story for your reading enjoyment.